StackExchange/blackbox/README.md

-[Note to HackNews readers!
-Thanks for [all the comments](https://news.ycombinator.com/item?id=8264496)!
-Some replies: Per-subfolder access control coming soon.
-Don't confuse "git" with "the cloud"... you should encrypt secrets even if they are on your own private git/mercurial server unless you trust everyone with root access and access to your backup tapes.]

 BlackBox
 ========

 Safely store secrets in a VCS repo (i.e. Git or Mercurial).
-These commands make it easy for you to GPG encrypt specific files in a repo so they are "encrypted at rest" in your repository.
-However, the scripts make it easy to decrypt them when you need to view or edit them, and decrypt them for for use in production.
-Originally written for Puppet, now works with any Git or Mercurial repository.
+These commands make it easy for you to Gnu Privacy Guard (GPG) encrypt specific files in a repo so they are "encrypted at rest" in your repository.
+However, the scripts make it easy to decrypt them when you need to view or edit them, and decrypt them for use in production.
+Originally written for Puppet, BlackBox now works with any Git or Mercurial repository.

-A slide presentation about an older release [is on SlideShare](http://www.slideshare.net/TomLimoncelli/the-blackbox-project-sfae).

 Overview
 ========